Wolf Grace Bagnati

 - She has SMO's for pronation in her ankles.

-- She has a Mini Rifton Pacer Gait Trainer for mobility.
+- She had a Mini Rifton Pacer Gait Trainer for mobility.

 - She sees an Occupational Therapist once a month.
 She helps with food feeding and gives me ideas to help stimulate her mouth, hands,etc.

 - She sees a Speech Therapist once a week.
-We are trying to get her a device that will help her communicate
+She has an iPad with speech apps to help her communicate.

 - She sees a Special Education Teacher 2 times a month.

-- She has seen an Opthamologist and has a follow up in March.
+- She sees an Opthamologist and has a follow up in September.
 She has ptosis in her left eye.
 Her older sister had strabismus in her right eye.
 He wants to monitor her for that as well.

 - She smiles and laughs.
 She makes sounds, ahhs, bahhs, gahhs.
 She uses ASL.
 She knows about 20 signs.
-The only verbal word she has is Hi.
-Her favorite TV show is Signing Time.
+The only verbal words she has are hi, hot, & eat.
+Her favorite TV shows are Signing Time & Curious George.

 - She had RSV in the winter of 2013.

-- We recently took her off all medications and added a Homeopath to her list.
+- We recently took her off all medications and added a Homeopath & a Naturopath to her list.

 - She is doing great.
-She is in a weekly gym class.
-Goes to a special needs school 2 half days a week.
-Has aqua therapy once a week.
-She is magical and we love her dearly!
+She goes to a special needs school 2 half days a week.
+She will be starting a Pre-K program in the fall, with a full time aid and all her therapies will be provided through her school.
+She is amazing & magical & we love her dearly!

 Overall we feel she is doing very well.
-She is just under 18 pounds and 31 inches tall.
+She currently weighs 18.5 pounds and is 31 inches tall.
 She will be 3 this June of 2015!

 --- Justin and Kate Bagnati